Tullio Kezich: Screenwriting and producing

 In 1950, Kezich worked as production secretary on Cuori senza frontiere by Luigi Zampa, in which he also had a small role alongside fellow film critic Callisto Cosulich.

 In 1961, he participated as an actor in Il posto by Ermanno Olmi.
 That same year, he co-founded 22 dicembre, a film company that produced Il terrorista by Gianfranco De Bosio and Roberto Rossellini’s film for television, L'età del ferro (The Iron Age).
 Kezich was the company's artistic director until it folded in 1965, the year he moved to Rome to work on the script and television production of Olmi’s I recuperanti.
 Various productions followed including television adaptations of work by Cervantes, Dostoevsky, and Italo Svevo.

 In 1987, Kezich co-wrote the screenplay, La leggenda del santo bevitore (The Legend of the Holy Drinker), based on the novel by Joseph Roth.
 Directed by Ermanno Olmi and starring Rutger Hauer, the film won the Golden Lion at the Venice Film Festival in 1988.

 In 2008, he was interviewed for the documentary Il falso bugiardo (The False Liar) by Claudio Costa on Italian screenwriter Luciano Vincenzoni.

 Biography of Fellini

-Recognized as a world specialist on Federico Fellini, his ground-breaking biography of the Italian director, Fellini, la vita e i film (Camunia, 1987), was revised and published in English as Fellini: His Life and Work in 2006.
-Film historian and critic Peter Cowie wrote that the book surpassed all the other works on the director in English, French and Italian.
+Recognized as a world specialist on Federico Fellini, his biography of the Italian director was published by Camunia in 1987 before it was revised and expanded and published by Feltrinelli in 2002.
+It was published in English as Federico Fellini: His Life and Work in 2006.
+The film historian and critic Peter Cowie wrote that the book surpassed all the other works on the director in English, French and Italian.